Victor Hervey, 6th Marquess of Bristol: Crime and imprisonment

-Victor Hervey became involved in theft and small crime as a young adult; he has been called the Pink Panther of his day and the ringleader of a gang of former public school boys known as the Mayfair Playboys, who, whilst drunk, and as a dare, assaulted and robbed a jeweller from Cartier, as a result of which two of them (but not Hervey) were sentenced to being flogged with the cat o' nine tails.
+Victor Hervey has been called the Pink Panther of his day when, as the ringleader of a gang of former public school boys known as the Mayfair Playboys, who, whilst drunk, and as a dare, assaulted and robbed a jeweller from Cartier, as a result of which two of them (but not Hervey) were sentenced to being flogged with the cat o' nine tails.
 Hervey seems not to have actually taken a direct part in that robbery himself.
 It has been said that he is remembered mainly for having taken part in a jewel robbery which he did not in fact commit, though he was convicted of a similar offence, in the same decade and in the same part of London (Mayfair).

 In July 1939, Hervey was arrested and charged with stealing jewellery, rings and a mink fur coat with a total value of £2,500 from a premises in Queen Street, Mayfair, and £2,860 of jewellery from a property on Park Lane.
 He was refused bail, and imprisoned for three years.
 The recorder of the court observed: "The way of the amateur criminal is hard.
 But the way of the professional is disastrous".
 He later sold an article about his life and exploits to a newspaper.
 His father, who had led a respectable life, as had been the case for all the men of the Hervey family since the Victorian era, broke down in tears on hearing the sentence.